Brisbane is considered one of Australia’s more affordable major cities for students to live in, and careful budgeting will help your money go further.

 - select food and drink venues

 The Ultimate List of 35+ Student Discounts in Australia

 Help and advice

-If you need help with your expenses while studying, Student Life and the UQ Union offer guides, workshops and advisors to help.
+If you need help with your expenses while studying, Student Life and the UQ Union offer guides, workshops and advisers to help.

-You can book an appointment with a Student Advocacy and Support Advisor for one-on-one help, or sign up for a workshop offered by Student Life.
+You can book an appointment with a Student Advocacy and Support Adviser for one-on-one help or sign up for a workshop offered by Student Life.
 Regular sessions are available.